axibase/atsd/installation/aws-emr-s3.md

 aws s3 cp atsd/atsd-hbase.*.jar s3://atsd/hbase-root/lib/atsd-hbase.jar
 ```

+> The `cp` command removes the revision from the `atsd-hbase.$REVISION.jar` file to avoid changing `coprocessor.jar` setting in the `server.properties` file each time when the JAR file is replaced.

-Verify that the JAR file is stored in S3.
+Verify that the copied file is stored as `atsd-hbase.jar` in the `hbase-root/lib` directory in S3.

 ```bash
 aws s3 ls --summarize --human-readable --recursive s3://atsd/hbase-root/lib